 Zaanse Schans is a lovely picturesque village that gives an idea of what life was like a few centuries ago.
 Wander through the town and take in the views, then visit the exhibits and windmills that interest you.

 To learn more about the area, check out the Zaans Museum.
 The museum has a variety of displays about rural Dutch life in the 17th and 18th centuries.
 Regular admission is €9, but there are also combination tickets which allow entry to several other attractions and exhibits like the windmills.
-Check out the website for more information.

 Most exhibits in Zaanse Schans are open daily in the summer but only on weekends in the winter.
 Again, check the website for the most up-to-date information.